What Is Strategic Meetings Management: a Comprehensive Guide

 By adopting such technology now, meeting organizers can ensure that get-togethers aren't just run-of-the-mill efficient but also impact and engage those present throughout.

-Sustainability And Green Meetings
+Sustainability and Green Meetings

 SMM has a growing emphasis on sustainability and hosting green meetings.
 Companies are increasingly realizing that when they organize events, it's important to lessen any negative effects on the environment.